-At the Extraordinary General Shareholders' Meeting of the Parent Vía Célere Holdco, S.L. held on 27 July 2022, the shareholders approved the distribution of an extraordinary dividend charged to the share premium, in the amount of 106,593 thousand euros, paid in cash.
+In the sole Company shareholder's meeting held on 24 February 2023, the distribution of an extraordinary dividend charged to the share premium was approved, in the amount of 124,875 thousand euros, payable in cash.

-At the Extraordinary General Shareholders' Meeting of the Parent Company Vía Célere Holdco, S.L. held on 18 November 2021, the shareholders approved the distribution of an extraordinary dividend charged to the share premium, in the amount of 86,300 thousand euros, paid in cash.
+At the sole Company shareholder's meeting held on 27 July 2022, the distribution of an extraordinary dividend charged to the share premium was approved, in the amount of 106,593 thousand euros, paid in cash.